-The unperturbed case gives back an extremely optimistic best-805 case scenario.
+The unperturbed case gives back an extremely optimistic bestcase scenario.
 In reality, all the observed photometry in Euclid will be affected by some degree of uncertainty, whose effect is to make the feature space noisier, mixing together sources with different labels.
-At times, even with extremely different ones, in degenerate regions of the feature space (i.e., fainter and less 810 massive or brighter and more massive), making it hard - or even impossible - to correctly understand which label is associated with that particular set of features.
+At times, even with extremely different ones, in degenerate regions of the feature space (i.e., fainter and less massive or brighter and more massive), making it hard - or even impossible - to correctly understand which label is associated with that particular set of features.
 This unavoidably degrades the quality of the model and the performance metrics when applied to a sizable sample of data.
-815

 As reported in Sect.
 2, we simulate four different versions of Euclid observed catalogs: the EWS and EDF, and two calibration fields with 16 and 25 ROS, respectively, mimicking the Euclid auxiliary fields for photometric and color gradient calibration (Euclid Collaboration: Scaramella et al. 2022).
-In this 820 section, we focus on the EWS, and the performance observed when training the models on deeper samples.
+In this section, we focus on the EWS, and the performance observed when training the models on deeper samples.

 We present two possible approaches for this task.
-In the flowchart shown in Fig. 4, we summarize what has been done in obtaining the reported results for the EWS (top panel) and the 825 EDF (bottom panel).
+In the flowchart shown in Fig. 4, we summarize what has been done in obtaining the reported results for the EWS (top panel) and the EDF (bottom panel).
 The flowchart describes the different approaches employed when dealing with simulations at different depths of the same field.

 4.4.1.
-Paired Labels approach
+Paired labels approach

-The first one is the Paired Labels approach.
-Here, we train each 830 model (or build a reference sample) with features and labels coming both from a particular field (EWS, EDF, or the two calibration fields), and test on the EWS.
+The first one is the paired labels approach.
+Here, we train each model (or build a reference sample) with features and labels coming both from a particular field (EWS, EDF, or the two calibration fields), and test on the EWS.
 The labels are the recovered ones (see Sect.
-3.1), that is, the Phosphoros results for photo-zand physical parameters on the field-correspondent photometry.
-835 The results are summarized in Table C.1, where for each pair of training/reference - test field we report the performance metrics for all the considered labels, and Table C.2, where we report the same for the SFMS results.
+3.1), that is, the Phosphoros results for photo-z and physical parameters on the field-correspondent photometry.
+The results are summarized in Table C.1, where for each pair of training/reference - test field we report the performance metrics